 $$ M = E - e \sin E. $$

 This is a transcendental equation, meaning that it does not have an analytical solution.
-So we will need to use numerical techniques to solve it.
+We will need to use numerical techniques to solve it.

 Solving Kepler’s Equation